knative/build-templates/kaniko/README.md

     arguments:
     - name: IMAGE
       value: us.gcr.io/my-project/my-app
+    - name: DOCKERFILE
+      value: ./Dockerfile
+    - name: CONTEXT
+      value: /workspace/myfolder
 ```

-In this example, the Git repo being built is expected to have a `Dockerfile` at
+In this example, the Git repo being built is expected to have a `Dockerfile` below
-the root of the repository.
+`myfolder` relative root of the repository.